ozgekaral/ozgekaral/README.md

 - 👋 Hi, I’m @ozgekaral
-- 👀 I’m interested in machine learning and deep learning
+- 👀 I’m interested in machine learning and deep learning,you can review these repos
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning - deep learning
 - 📫 How to reach me karalozge@gmail.com, https://medium.com/@ozgekaral

 <!---